From my autobiography Denise-thechefsdaighter.com

 I did some research in library books at the New York City Public Library, one of my favorite places.
 I looked at photographs of different countries in Africa to find a subject I liked.
 At age eight, I was intrigued by the brass rings that women wore around their necks from the South African Bantu speaking Ndebele tribe.
 The married ladies there wear brass rings (called idzila) around their arms, legs, and neck; after they are married.
 The rings around their necks symbolize a woman’s faithfulness to her husband.
 After studying many photos in books and magazines, I drew two women in profile from the Ndebele tribe with brass rings around their necks and submitted this artwork to my teacher for the art contest.
 I won the first prize which was $100.00 dollars and four tickets to a movie.
 The school kept the artwork, and my family had a wonderful outing.

-"Shosholoza" is a Ndebele folk song and is the Second National Anthem in South Africa, featured in the film INVICTUS, directed by Clint Eastwood .
+"Shosholoza" is a Ndebele folk song that is the Second National Anthem in South Africa, featured in the film INVICTUS, directed by Clint Eastwood .